datacamp/courses-introduction-to-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Explore the baseball data

 Because the mean and median are so far apart, you decide to complain with Major League Baseball.
-They found the errror and send the corrected data over to you.
+They found the error and send the corrected data over to you.
 It's again available as a 2D Numpy array `np_baseball`, with three columns.

 The Python script on the right already includes code to print out informative messages with the different summary statistics.
 Can you finish the job?